Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

-The results reported in \cref{sinus1D_Pinns,sinus1D_nn,tab:case1_1D_both} show that, even if the approach chosen to build the prior (physics-informed or data-driven training) gives a good approximation of the solution, the important point lies in the derivatives and mainly in the second-order derivatives, which are clearly better learned by PINNs.
-Indeed, while the enriched FEM solution is more accurate using the PINN prior (\cref{tab:case1_1D_both}), we see from \cref{sinus1D_Pinns,sinus1D_nn,tab:case1_1D_both} that the raw PINN approximates the solution $u$ less accurately than the raw data-driven the solution, but the PINN better approximates the derivatives.
-As the error of the enriched FEM is mainly due to the $k+1$\textsuperscript{th} derivatives of the network being close to the $k+1$\textsuperscript{th} derivatives of the solution, this explains why the enriched FEM with data prior does not perform as well as with a PINN prior.
-Therefore, PINNs have two advantages: they do not require training data and give better results.
-Their main shortcoming is that training takes longer.
-However, we mention that if data are available for first- and second-order derivatives, it could also be used to improve a purely data-driven prior.
+The results reported in \cref{sinus1D_Pinns,sinus1D_nn} and \ROne{\cref{tab:case1_1D_both,tab:case1_1D_bothH1}} show that, even if the approach chosen to build the prior (physics-informed or data-driven training) gives a good approximation of the solution, the important point lies in the derivatives and mainly in the second-order derivatives, which are clearly better learned by PINNs.
+Indeed, while the enriched FEM solution is more accurate using the PINN prior (\ROne{\cref{tab:case1_1D_both,tab:case1_1D_bothH1}}), we see from \cref{sinus1D_Pinns,sinus1D_nn} that the raw PINN approximates the solution $u$ less accurately than the raw data-driven the solution, but the PINN better approximates the derivatives.
+As the error of the enriched FEM is mainly due to the $(k+1)$\textsuperscript{th} derivatives of the network being close to the $(k+1)$\textsuperscript{th} derivatives of the solution, this explains why the enriched FEM with data prior does not perform as well as with a PINN prior.
+Therefore, PINNs have two advantages: they do not require training data and give better results. \RTwo{Their main shortcoming is that training takes longer; data could be used in addition to physics-informed training to speed up the process, but we do not expect it to improve the accuracy of the prior \RTwoN{derivatives}.} However, we mention that if data are available for first- and second-order derivatives, it could also be used to improve a purely data-driven prior.